moorepants/dissertation/motioncapture.rst

 ~~~~~~~~~~~~~~~~~~

 We developed a graphical user interface, “GUI”, in Matlab that easily allows
-different trials to be compared with one another :ref:`Figure 6 <figGUI>`.
+different trials to be compared with one another :ref:`Figure 10.6<figGUI>`.
 The
 program loads in two different trials along with information on each trial.
 A
 graphical representation of the rider and bicycle are displayed in two adjacent
 screens and can be viewed from multiple perspectives.
 The animations of the